spissvinkel/examples/docs/01-simple-graphics-engine/installation.md

 (The `build.sh` is a bash script, so if you are on Windows it is probably easiest to use Git Bash which you may have installed already as it comes bundled with [Git for Windows](https://git-scm.com/downloads))

-## Running

-Open `example-01.html` in a browser to run the code

-## Documentation

-See <https://spissvinkel.github.io/examples/01-simple-graphics-engine/> for more information